elasticluster/elasticluster/docs/usage.rst

 The ``resize`` command
 ----------------------

-The **resize** command allow you to add or remove nodes from a started cluster.
-Please, be warned that **this feature is still experimental**, and while adding nodes is usually safe, removing nodes can be desruptive and can leave the cluster in an unknwonw state.
+The **resize** command allows you to add or remove nodes from a started cluster.
+Please, be warned that **this feature is still experimental**, and while adding nodes is usually safe, removing nodes can be disruptive and can leave the cluster in an unknown state.

 Moreover, there is currently no way to decide *which nodes* can be removed from a cluster, therefore if you shrink a cluster **you must